genmeta/gm-quic/README.md

 `gm-quic` provides user-friendly interfaces for creating client and server connections, while also supporting additional features that meet modern network requirements.

 The QUIC client not only offers configuration options specified by the QUIC protocol's Parameters but also includes additional options such as `reuse_connection` and `enable_happy_eyeballs` enabling the IPv6-preferred Happy Eyeballs algorithm.
-More advanced features allow the QUIC client to set its own certificates as its ID for server verification and manage its own Token manager, which handles tokens issued by servers for future connections with these servers.
+More advanced features allow the QUIC client to set its own certificates as its ID for server verification and manage the Tokens issued by servers for future connections with these servers.

 ```rust
 let quic_client = QuicClient::bind([